-Andrew Raduly is a Seventhday Adventist minister who started his ministry twenty years ago in Minnesota.
-He continued to serve in Canada, ravishing Montana, and picturesque Virginia.
-He is happily married to Judit, and together they have five year old rambunctious triplets.
+Andrew Raduly is a Seventh-day Adventist minister who started his ministry 20 years ago in Minnesota.
+He continued on to serve in Canada, Montana, and Virginia.
+He is happily married to Judit, and together they have five-year-old rambunctious triplets.

 Originally from Hungary, Andrew is a polyglot, speaking several languages.
-He is an avid reader, enjoys photography and traveling.
-His travels extended to Switzerland, the EU countries, Africa and
+He is an avid reader, most recently in the areas of on history, finance, futurism, artificial intelligence, singularity, and quantum physics.
+He enjoys photography and traveling.
+His travels have extended to Switzerland, the EU countries, Africa, and South America.

-South America.
 He also enjoys running and has completed numerous marathons around the world.
-His most recent reading focused on history, finance, futurism, artificial intelligence, singularity, and quantum physics.
-Andrew is the founder of three FM radio stations in the Midwest that serves a market of over 100,000 people on a daily basis.
+Andrew is the founder of three FM radio stations in the Midwest that serve a market of more than 100,000 people on a daily basis.

-In 2018, Andrew completed his doctorate degree in organizational leadership.
+In 2018, Andrew completed his doctorate degree in organizational leadership from Andrews University.
 His dissertation focused on financial literacy.
 The thesis of his work probed the hypothesis that cognitive ability and financial information alone will not produce a markedly large difference in financial literacy levels.
 Other variables such as policy decisions, political will, economic background, family, cultural affinity, geography, and personal motivational factors also contribute to an overall positive financial literacy health.